 This year marks the fortieth birthday of the first human born via Assisted Reproductive Technologies (ART).
-Louisa Brown was born in 1978 after conception by In Vitro Fertilization (IVF)!
+Louise Brown was born in 1978 after conception by In Vitro Fertilization (IVF)!
 Since then, reproductive technologies have advanced greatly and become somewhat mainstream in terms of their availability in Canada and worldwide to help individuals and couples conceive and deliver healthy babies.
 No matter your particular fertility challenge and whether it is male factor, female factor or unexplained, there are multiple Assisted Reproductive Technologies performed by the fertility experts at RCC.
 It is the goal of our specialist to help Canadian couples build the family of your dreams.

 At our Mississauga fertility clinic, the course of treatment varies depending on your medical history and specific case.
 We have come up with a quick list of the types of Assisted Reproductive Technologies offered to patients of the Reproductive Care Centre.